 Increased and sustained investment is essential to meet the vast need for supports for digital inclusion and digital skills development.
-It's needed to scale effective instruction and practices; to innovate and maintain new, accessible delivery models; and to adapt them over time to enable the development of digital resilience across the workforce.
+It's needed to scale effective instruction and practices; to innovate and maintain new, accessible delivery models to fill persistent gaps; and to adapt them over time to enable the development of digital resilience across the workforce.